czigor/zenekar/sites/all/modules/contrib/eu_cookie_compliance/README.txt

 How it works.
 =============
-The module displays a pup-up at the bottom or at the top of web site to make users aware of the fact that cookies are being set.
+The module displays a banner at the bottom or at the top of web site to make users aware of the fact that cookies are being set.
 The user may then give his/her consent or move to a page that provides more details.
 Consent is given by user pressing the agree buttons or by continuing browsing the web site.
-Once consent is given another pop-up appears with a thank you message.
+Once consent is given another banner appears with a thank you message.

-The module provides a settings page where the pop-up can be customised.
-There are also template files for the pop-ups that can be overridden by your theme.
+The module provides a settings page where the banner can be customised.
+There are also template files for the banners that can be overridden by your theme.

 Installation.
 =============
 1. Unzip the files to the "sites/all/modules" directory and enable the module.

-2. If desired, give the administer EU Cookie Compliance popup permissions that allow users of certain roles access the administration page.
+2. If desired, give the administer EU Cookie Compliance banner permissions that allow users of certain roles access the administration page.
 You can do so on the admin/user/permissions page.

-   - there is also a 'display EU Cookie Compliance popup' permission that helps you show the popup to the roles you desire
+   - there is also a 'display EU Cookie Compliance banner' permission that helps you show the banner to the roles you desire

 3. You may want to create a page that would explain how your site uses cookies.
-   Alternatively, if you have a privacy policy, you can link the pop-up to that page (see next step).
+   Alternatively, if you have a privacy policy, you can link the banner to that page (see next step).

-4. Go to the admin/config/system/eu-cookie-compliance page to configure and enable the pop-up
+4. Go to the admin/config/system/eu-cookie-compliance page to configure and enable the banner

-5. If you want to customise the pop-up background and text color, either type in the hex values or simply install http://drupal.org/project/jquery_colorpicker
+5. If you want to customise the banner background and text color, either type in the hex values or simply install http://drupal.org/project/jquery_colorpicker

-6. If you want to theme your pop-up override the themes in the template file.
+6. If you want to theme your banner override the themes in the template file.

 7. If you want to show the message in EU countries only, install the geoip
+   module: http://drupal.org/project/geoip or the smart_ip module:
-   module: http://drupal.org/project/geoip and enable the option on the admin page.
+   http://drupal.org/project/smart_ip and enable the option "Only display banner in EU countries" on the admin page.
+There is a JavaScript based option available for sites that use Varnish (or other caching strategies).
+The JavaScript based variant also works for visitors that bypass Varnish.

 8. To translate the message displayed, enable the i18n_variable module in the i18n package.
 After enabling "EU Cookie Compliance" at